goldsmdn/TSP_VQC/README.md

 # TSP_VQC
 This note book provides the code to solve the Travelling Salesman problem (TSP) with a Variational Quantum Circuit, and a quantum inspired classical machine learning model.
+Full documentation can be found in the [Read_the_Docs](https://goldsmdn.github.io/TSP_VQC/)

 The work is described in more detail in an [article](https://www.overleaf.com/project/67fd29849d97c8adf9efcd7b)

 Note:  Circuit 6 in this repo is re-numbered as Circuit 5 in the article.